ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 Thanks to Willi Schoenborn, Alejandro Martinez Ruiz, Alessandro Ranellucci, Amos Jeffries,
+Martin Thomson,
 Erik Wilde and Mark Nottingham for being the initial contributors of these specifications.
+Kudos to the first community implementors:
+Aapo Talvensaari,
+Nathan Friedly
+and Sanyam Dogra.

 # RateLimit headers currently used on the web